hakangndz/chair-shop/README.md

-A Portuguese local chair shop webpage.
+A Portuguese local chair-shop webpage.